 Alternatively, the employer could require the employee to make up the time later or take the time as paid annual leave.

 This article was originally written by Ashok Kanani on 11 December 2015.
-It was updated by Laura Merrylees on 13 December 2016 and received additional minor updates on 6 December 2017.
+It has received additional minor updates since then.